netsells/gulp/README.md

 # Gulp
 Netsells custom gulp file.
 This module is intended to speed up development by making tasks consistent, as well as providing documentation and source control as improvements are made.

+If working on multiple projects using the this gulpfile, I would recommend installing this module globally (```npm install -g netsells-gulp```) so that you don't need to install all the dependencies in each project.

 More tasks will be added eventually, as well as improvements in performance.

 ## Setup